2028 Greater Essex mayoral election: Liberal Democrats

 The Liberal Democrats opened nominations in July 2025.
 In October 2025, the Liberal Democrats announced the selection of James Allen, a former justice of the peace, as its candidate.

 Labour Party

 The Labour Party opened and closed nominations for its candidate in August 2025.
 In October 2025, Labour announced that it had selected Adam Fox, the former deputy leader of Colchester City Council and its unsuccessful candidate in the 2024 Essex Police, Fire and Crime Commissioner election, after a hustings process with local party members.

 Reform UK

 In July 2025, Reform UK leader Nigel Farage told the BBC that its mayoral candidate will be from Essex.
 Russell Quirk, a TalkTV presenter and former Conservative councillor on Brentwood Borough Council, declared his intention to stand as Reform's candidate in September 2025.
 In November 2025, Reform UK said its selection process was still "ongoing and once completed we will make an announcement".
+In December, Tendring councillor and former Barking and Dagenham businessman Peter Harris was chosen to be the candidate.